QuakeEngines/MHQuakeSpasm/README.md

 This is roughly equivalent to what (the original, not BFG) Doom 3 uses, so as a general rule if you can run Doom 3, you can probably run this too.
 Bear in mind that Doom 3 is now a 16-year-old game so what it requires should no longer be considered high-end.

-You should NOT misinterpret the above as indicating that this will have stencil shadows and normal maps.
+You should NOT misinterpret the above as indicating that this will have stencil shadow volumes and normal maps.

 ### Can you switch off interpolation?
 Yes.